andywrightmusic/andywrightmusic.github.io/collections/_posts/2022-11-09-MInds-Direction of the Heart.md

 Making a record during two years of a global pandemic was never going to be easy - but the result has been a triumph.

+You can catch the videos for the first two singles, ‘Vision Thing’ and ‘First You Jump’ here:

 [Vision Thing](https://www.youtube.com/watch?v=cfw4Upk1JAE)

 [First You Jump](https://www.youtube.com/watch?v=fiycWJyviZQ)